andersnb/tidy-data/CodeBook.md

 10. Only the mean and standard deviation variables were kept from the combined data frame.
-I chose the variables that had the word "mean" in them and that also had an associated standard deviation plus the standard deviation values themselves.
+I chose the variables that had the word "mean" in them and that also had an associated standard deviation plus the standard deviation variables themselves.

 11. Next, the activity ids were replaced with their character labels using the R *sub* function.

-12. Then, the column/variable names were renamed to be more descriptive.
+12. Then, the column/variable names were renamed to be more descriptive and to remove characters that can be problematic when using the in R (e.g., parentheses, and underscores).
+However, I did keep and add some capital letters since I think they improve readability of variable names.

 13. Next, the data was reshaped by melting the variables into two columns (the variable name and the variable value) to create a long tidy data